shenasa-ai/cicada-audio-annotation-tool/README.md

 Note: I have given ```python```and not ```python3``` for running the script because I assume you have virtual environment which has ```python3``` installed

 NOTE : I assume you are using Mozilla Deep Speech format for csv files and wav files.
-Then choose the csv file for annotations you have. ( wav_filename must be same with the wav file names. ) Then choose folder which contain audio files.
+Then by clicking Annotation_file Button, choose the csv file for annotations you have. ( wav_filename must be same with the wav file names. )
+Then by clicking audio file folders Button choose folder which contain audio files.

 And It is readu to use.
 If facing any problem feel free to create new issue.